defguard

 • Optionally, you can exclude specific users, groups, or devices using the "denied" section.

-• You can use this combination to create flexible rules, such as: Allow everyone in the “Remote Workers” group except a few individuals access to specific office network.
+• You can use this combination to create flexible rules, such as: Allow everyone in the “Remote Workers” group except a few individuals access specific office network.

 Details

-• ACL rules are self-contained - they fully define access for their target resource, are interpreted identically across all gateways and are unaffected by the "default policy" location setting.
+• ACL rules are self-contained – they fully define access for their target resource, are interpreted identically across all Gateways and are unaffected by the default policy location setting.

-• Default policy setting at a location level does not affect traffic covered by ACL rules.
+• Default policy setting at location level does not affect traffic covered by ACL rules.
 It applies only to traffic targeting addresses not matched by any ACL rule.

 • Each ACL results in two firewall rules: